-Brand trust takes time, but it pays off long term.
+Building trust takes time and requires a strong brand management strategy, but it pays off long term.
 Returning customers are worth up to 10 times as much as their initial purchase.
 Acquiring a new customer can cost five times more than retaining a current one.

 You’ll need to earn the trust of your audience over time to build brand loyalty.
 Plan out every interaction with customers.
 This starts from the moment someone hears about your brand, onwards.

 Build awareness.
 From your business' first impression, you're building brand awareness.
 Focus on being educational and helpful, not transactional.
 Provide informative, engaging content using video or blogs.
 This will establish your brand as an industry thought leader.

 Provide an excellent customer experience.
 Always look for ways to improve customer experience.
 Design a user-friendly website.
 Find ways to streamline the checkout process, with flexible payment options or quick add to cart features.
 People will pay for the convenience.

 Make it easy for customers to connect.
 Be accessible when customers want to reach you.
 If you don’t respond quickly, you can lose a potential buyer.
 Include your business contact information like physical address, email and phone.
 You can also add an online contact form.
 Alternatively, set up Wix Forum and build an online community around your business.

 Maintain relationships with loyal customers.
 In a test of over 284 million site visitors, we found that customers who received follow-up responses from a business were 42% more likely to make a purchase.
 Make sure to stay in touch with customers after a purchase by sending thank you, follow-up and other automated emails.